 Virgilio speaks a lot in this canto; Dante never speaks.

 The sun sets, night comes, and the travelers stop.
 As Sordello explained back in Purgatorio 7, no one can climb the mountain by night.
 Dante dreams: his third purgatorial dream comes, like the previous two, at a moment of transition.
-The first dream marked the transition from ante-purgatory to the seven terraces, the second dream signaled the transition from the lower terraces to the upper three, and the transition that is about to take place is from the seven terraces to the earthly paradise.
+The first dream marked the transition from Ante-Purgatory to the seven terraces, the second dream signaled the transition from the lower terraces to the upper three terraces, and the transition that is about to take place is from the seven terraces to the Earthly Paradise.

 Non aspettar mio dir più né mio cenno; libero, dritto e sano è tuo arbitrio, e fallo fora non fare a suo senno: per ch’io te sovra te corono e mitrio.
 (Purg.
 27.139-42)

 Await no further word or sign from me: your will is free, erect, and whole—to act against that will would be to err: therefore I crown and miter you over yourself."